venysssssssssss/AwsOverview/README.md

 ### 19.7.
 AWS Backup

-- **AWS Backup is a centralized backup service that makes it easy and cost-effective for you to backup your application data across AWS services in the AWS Cloud.
-CloudEndure Disaster Recovery minimizes downtime and data loss by providing fast, reliable recovery into AWS of your physical, virtual, and cloud-based servers.**
+- **AWS Backup is a centralized backup service that makes it easy and cost-effective for you to backup your application data across AWS services in the AWS Cloud**
+- **CloudEndure Disaster Recovery minimizes downtime and data loss by providing fast, reliable recovery into AWS of your physical, virtual, and cloud-based servers.**
 - Fully-managed service to centrally manage and automate backups across AWS services.
 - On-demand and scheduled backups.
 - Supports PITR (Point-in-time Recovery).